gdbc/CII/README.md

-# CII - A Poor Man's guide to Continuous Infrastructure Integration using Jenkins, Foreman and Pulp
+# A Poor Man's guide to Continuous Infrastructure Integration using Jenkins, Foreman and Pulp
 ===================================================================================================

 * Author: Graeme Brooks-Crawford